-A number of our members have raised inquiries about VAT on invoices and we'd like to guide you on its appropriate usage.
+Many of our members have raised inquiries about VAT on invoices, and we'd like to guide you on its appropriate usage.
 We've encountered some scenarios where the addition of VAT to an invoice led to a payment dispute between members.

 VAT charge eligibility

-Businesses operating on the Exchange with a taxable turnover of more than £85,000 are required to register for VAT.
+Businesses operating on the Exchange with a taxable turnover of more than £85,000 must register for VAT.
 Members below this threshold can, however, also be registered for VAT.

-Members can only charge VAT once they've received their VAT number and this has been verified by the Exchange.
+Members can only charge VAT once they've received their VAT number, and the Exchange has verified this.
 Once they've successfully been registered, they are eligible to charge VAT on their invoices in addition to their base rate for services.

 For more on VAT eligibility, visit GOV.UK.